 The PS4 Slim can run all the games that the original PS4 and the PS4 Pro can run just fine.
 This includes exclusives such as Uncharted 4, Horizon Zero Dawn, Last of Us, God of War, and more.
 Check out these bundles below which all include some of the exclusive games.

 Besides, the difference between 4K and 1080p on the PS4 is not always that significant.

 Ultimately, regardless of whether you’re gaming on a PS4 Pro or a PS4 Slim, you’re still playing the same game and arguably getting the same type of enjoyment.

 The biggest difference?
-The PS4 Slim costs half the price of the PS4 Pro!
+The PS4 Slim costs almost half the price of the PS4 Pro!

 Buying a PS4 Pro in 2020, or even a PS4 Slim, can make some sense.